kevchant/AzureDevOps-AzureSQLDatabase/README.md

 # Database Project for Azure SQL Database

 Example of a SQL Server Database Project that deploys to an Azure SQL Database in Azure DevOps.
+Which I introduced in a blog post called 'T-SQL Tuesday 142 - Introducing my Azure DevOps templates for Data Platform deployments' (https://bit.ly/33k3N5r).

 It uses a YAML pipeline, which is in the AzureDevOpsTemplates folder.